Day 1: Arrive in Tokyo.

 Before jumping back onto our bus, we will visit the Naoshima New Museum of Art, designed by Tadao Ando, and it will be his tenth architectural work among the art facilities of Benesse Art Site Naoshima.

 Before arriving back at the port, we will drop into Valley Gallery, unlike any conventional art experience.
 Along the winding path that leads to the entrance, visitors pass a small lake with mirrored stainless steel spheres on its banks, part of Yayoi Kusama’s Narcissus Garden installation.
-Nearby is Tsuyoshi Ozawa’s Slag Buddha 88, which features 88 Buddha statuettes created using slag from illegally dumped industrial waste
+Nearby is Tsuyoshi Ozawa’s Slag Buddha 88, which features 88 Buddha statuettes created using slag from illegally dumped industrial waste.

 And, of course, we see Yayoi Kusama’s famous giant pumpkin, and SANAA-designed Marine Station at Miyanoura Port.